If you had to describe your prayer life in one word, what would you choose? Fulfilling? Effective? Joyful?

 In the opening words of the Lord’s Prayer, our Lord invites us to address our prayers to, “Our Father in heaven” (Matthew 6:9; emphasis added).
 Seeing God primarily as Father keeps us from seeing him as a harsh judge, an impersonal higher being, or a wish-granting magic genie.

-Our all-powerful and loving Father loves us as his children and seeks our best.
+Our all-powerful Father loves us as his children and seeks our best.
 He has the power and desire to guide our lives, answer our prayers, and work out his purposes in us.
 Our relational link with our Heavenly Father is unbreakable and his love for us unending.

 Knowing implications of our sonship gives us confidence in prayer to our Father.
 “If God is for us, who can be against us?
 He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?”
 (Romans 8:31b–32).